dwpery/ClockWebApp/docs/PRIVACYPOLICY.md

 ## Overview

-* You do not need to register to access ouraa features
+* You do not need to register to access our features
 * Clock web App will not ask for any personally identifiable information such as your name, E-Mail address or telephone number unless you contact the Cloc Web App support
 * Clock Web App does not use cookies or any means of tracking its users